 released 20 June 2014 Analog Africa

-This edition of Funk anthropology we take a listen to Siria (Analog Africa) by the late Mestre Cupijo and his band Seu ritmo.
+This edition of Hidden Gems we take a listen to Siria (Analog Africa) by the late Mestre Cupijo and his band Seu ritmo.
 This compilation is a presentation of the sounds of the Quilombo a Brazilian community of African slave descendants.
 The Quilombo were a community of escaped slaves that created a community in the jungles of Northeast Brazil and created a hybrid sound born from a cross pollination with the indigenous Native population.
 The Quilombo were also known to welcome escaped and fugitive individuals of European descent particularly Jews.
 The result is a festive carnival like sound that resonates with warmth and brightness.

 Mestre Cupijo was a trained musician with whom this sound resonated.
 He and his band Seu Ritmo present their interpretation of this sound in this release.

 To grasp the soul of this music, Cupijó went to its source and lived with the quilombolas (maroon) community of the Amazon.
 Upon his return, enriched by this life-changing experience, he founded the band ‘Jazz Orquestra os Azes do Ritmo’ with the goal of reinventing Siriá and modernising Samba de Cacete, Banguê and other folkloric music of the state of Pará.
 Airwaves from the Caribbean and Latin America had also brought the cumbia sound of the mighty Colombian orchestras, Merengue from the Dominican republic and Cuban music to the Amazon, all of which had an impact on the music of Northern Brazil, Mambo especially!
 Mestre Cupijó took these influences and mixed them in with the ingredients he had studied in the Quilombos.
 That fusion – as we are witnessing on this record – had explosive effects.
 (Analog Africa liner notes- Sammy Ben Redjeb)